mygithuba/gitskills/readme.txt

-Creating a new brench is quick.
+Creating a new brench is quick & simple.